Head-to-head comparison across 2benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 262K

 Pick Claude Opus 4.6 if you want the stronger benchmark profile.
-Ling 2.6 Flash only becomes the better choice if you want the cheaper token bill.
+Ling 2.6 Flash only becomes the better choice if its workflow or ecosystem matters more than the raw scoreboard.

 Claude Opus 4.6's sharpest advantage is in coding, where it averages 64.4 against 27.
 The single biggest benchmark swing on the page is GPQA, 91.3% to 59%.

 Claude Opus 4.6 has the edge for knowledge tasks in this comparison, averaging 76.2 versus 59.
-Inside this category, GPQA is the benchmark that creates the most daylight between them.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.